ladjs/koa-meta/README.md

 This package supports translation out of the box.

-It checks for a function set on `ctx.req.t` and utilizes that function to translate based off the request's locale.
+It checks for a function set on `ctx.request.t` and utilizes that function to translate based off the request's locale.

 ## Child Path Support